Against a Penal Substitute:

 PSAT only satisfies itself.

-PSAT’s cause is officially and conveniently for itself: mystery.
+PSAT’s cause is officially and conveniently for itself: mystery, but only of darkness

 Wrath release is dealt with before it splatters, but